 General maritime law — not specific statutes — protects cruise passengers and other passengers on ocean-going vessels.
 Unless specified differently by the cruise or charter operator, federal law creates a fairly generous three-year statute of limitations in which injured passengers must bring suit, and defines the scope of the vessel owner or operator’s responsibility.
 If injured as a passenger, you need the assistance of a skilled admiralty attorney to make sure you file your claim on time and in the right court.

 Why You Need An Attorney Who Focuses On Admiralty And Maritime Law

 Although all lawyers are licensed to practice in all areas of law, passing the bar exam does not in fact qualify every lawyer to deal with issues of admiralty and maritime law.
 Modern statutes have modified a body of law that evolved from diverse sources over the past 2000 years.
 Admiralty lawyers know and understand this complexity and can help protect your rights.

 Louisiana has a 397-mile coastline and 30,000 people employed offshore, in shipping, on oil rigs, and in the fishing industry.
 Regular maritime injuries, accidents, and sometimes deaths create an environment in which even lawyers without much experience in the field are tempted to hang out a shingle as admiralty attorneys.
 Do not be fooled: it takes an experienced admiralty lawyer to properly protect your rights.

-The Gaar Law Firm has over 40 years combined experience in admiralty and maritime law.
-Contact us today for a free consultation.
+The Gaar Law Firm, in Lafayette, has over 40 years combined experience in admiralty and maritime law.
+Contact us today for a free consultation with an experienced lawyer.
 We will help you and your family get the maximum recovery after a maritime injury.